Aidbox/node-server-sdk/README.md

 };
 ```

-Next step it defining manifest object.
+Next step is defining the manifest object.
 For example:

 ```typescript
 import { TRawManifest } from '../src/types';